krasteki/packer-ubuntu-nginx-AWS-box/README.md

-# This creates Amazon Machine Image with ubuntu OS and nginx on it using Packer
+# This repository creates Amazon Machine Image with ubuntu OS and nginx on it using Packer

 ### Prerequisites